-The NCERT Solutions for Class 11 Physics Chapter 11 Thermodynamics give well-elaborated and step-wise Solutions to all questions in the textbook, thereby enabling the student to solidify his/her knowledge of the specific subject.
-The best part about this solution is that it is better suited when preparing to write exams, and it is in the form of an easy to download PDF file that can be revised quickly and at any time it is required.
+The Class 11 Physics Chapter 11 - Thermodynamics question answers give well-elaborated and step-wise Solutions to all questions in the textbook, thereby enabling the student to solidify his/her knowledge of the specific subject.
+The best part about this solution is that it is better suited when preparing to write exams, and it is in the form of an easy-to-download PDF file that can be revised quickly and at any time it is required.

 Answer: